Kereemgd/Procedural-Material-Dataset/README.md

 ![Chicken](https://github.com/user-attachments/assets/974a8843-6629-4408-8bd7-c2111fd4576f)
 # What's Blender ?
-Blender is a powerful 3D creation suite that is open-source and free to use.
+Blender is a powerful 3D software that is open-source and free to use.
 It is used for a wide range of tasks in 3D graphics
 ![Logo_Blender svg](https://github.com/user-attachments/assets/4cb345e1-596b-4545-ab85-a8a39c8d1b9a)

 # Blender Material Nodes